MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVRule.md

 ```

 ### -Name
-Specifies that only matching Hyper-V firewall rules of the indicated Name are updated.
+Specifies that only matching Hyper-V firewall rules of the indicated name are updated.

 ```yaml
 Type: String